aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 ### Building an overlay processor

-An overlay processor can be a customized processor for loading an external image:
+An overlay processor can be a customized processor for loading an external image.
+Note that this example accounts for the usage of [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS):

 ```typescript
 class VideoLoadImageProcessor implements VideoFrameProcessor {